 • The Welsh Government Code of Practice is a standard agenda item on the agenda of our trade unions.

-• The Force’s Modern Slavery Policy for frontline officers is reviewed annually by the Force Intelligence & Organised Crime Unit.
+• The Force’s Modern Slavery Policy for frontline officers is reviewed annually and will transition to ownership by Safeguarding and Public Protection in 2025/26.

 • Other relevant policies include the College of Policing Code of Ethics and All Wales Whistleblowing policy to empower staff to raise suspicions of any unlawful and unethical employment practice.